Is home ownership asset or liability? The answer is not so straightforward, and may be either or both.

 Now whether or not to buy one of these is pretty much dependant on all the information talked about in the beginning.
 However in foreclosures and short sales sometimes the bank is willing to lose some money and let the house go for less than the home is worth.
 In these cases, it might be worth while.

 Home Ownership Asset or Liability Conclusion

 As far as owning a home it typically is a great idea if you plan to stay in one area for a longer period, and can negotiate a price below the market value.
 Typically, over time, your house can become a great asset for you.
-However, if you have to go into deep debt and are unable to sustain the payments then it’s a big liability and probably set you back a bundle, ruin your credit and make life not so enjoyable.
+However, if you have to go into deep debt and are unable to sustain the payments then it’s a big liability.
+This will probably set you back a bundle, ruin your credit and make life not so enjoyable.

 Home ownership is basically an asset to you if it increases in value over time, and the sooner you own it outright the better.
-Home ownership becomes a liability when the house is worth less than you own, or costs you more to maintain it in the long run.
+Home ownership becomes a liability when the house is worth less than you own, or you cant maintain mortgage payments or it costs you more to maintain in the long run than its worth.
 However owning a home is still a great idea if you plan to live somewhere for an extended period, or if you want a stable place to raise a family.